 - Last Res0rt has a place on the soul spectrum for Light Children, who are born with just a little more / less soul than the average person (Sterlings).
 It's not that this causes things like Autism or Schizophrenia — rather, they happen because the Light Child hasn't been trained properly (compared to the Celeste) to deal with their new powers and sensory abilities.
 It's implied that with proper training, these individuals can leap right into Disability Superpower territory.

-- Some people involved with the New Age belief system believe children with autism, ADHD, and other disorders are indigo children, children with indigo auras sent to heal the world.
+- Some people involved with the New Age belief system believe autistic children, as well as children with ADHD and other neurodivergences, are indigo children, children with indigo auras sent to heal the world.
+This is deconstructed here.

-- For much of history, before the advent of modern psychology, many cultures believed that Demonic Possession caused epilepsy and other mental disorders.
+- For much of history, before the advent of modern psychology, many cultures believed that Demonic Possession caused epilepsy and mental disorders.
 Though notably, Catholic exorcists didn't believe this and still don't.
 They always sent you to a doctor first.
-If the doctor was bamboozled, or their diagnosis appeared to be wrong or their treatment didn't seem to be working, then the exorcism would begin.
+If the doctor was stumped, or their diagnosis appeared to be wrong or their treatment didn't seem to be working, then they might consider exorcism.

 - In the ancient world, epilepsy was sometimes seen as being a sign of greatness of one touched by the gods.
 Alexander the Great and Julius Caesar were both considered such.
 The seizures were sometimes linked with divine prophecies.
 Given that some epileptic seizures cause hallucinations which can have mystical/religious content, this makes sense (some historical prophets have been surmised to have epilepsy because of this).

 - Among the Hmong people epileptics are believed to act as an intermediary between the spirit and material world and so they are often made into shamans.
 The book "The Spirit Catches You and You Fall Down" chronicles how one Hmong family in California ran into issues with the medical establishment when they attempted to treat their daughter.note